microsoftgraph/microsoft-graph-docs/concepts/overview.md

 # Overview of Microsoft Graph

+Update from desktop!

 Microsoft Graph is the gateway to data and intelligence in Microsoft 365.
 Microsoft Graph provides a unified programmability model that you can use to take advantage of the tremendous amount of data in Office 365, Enterprise Mobility + Security, and Windows 10.

 You can use the Microsoft Graph API to build apps for organizations and consumers that interact with the data of millions of users.
 With Microsoft Graph, you can connect to a wealth of resources, relationships, and intelligence, all through a single endpoint: `https://graph.microsoft.com`.